 Air Operations Deck

-The large size of SIMSS should in theory make a more stable platform for aviation operations, the video below demonstrates how important stability and landing aids are!
+The large size of SIMSS should in theory make a more stable platform for aviation operations

 An aviation deck is not just a flat piece of material.

-Sizing of the aviation deck and hangar also involves a number of trade-offs.
+Sizing the aviation deck and hangar also involves a number of trade-offs.

 The larger the hangar and deck area the smaller the open deck area on the main level, for a given length so the relative importance of aviation facilities must be balanced against the value of an open deck area.